MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-library.md

 #### Deep links out of your app

-For deep links from your app to various areas of its current host, use the strongly typed APIs provided by the TeamsJS library.
+For deep links from your app to various areas of its current host, use the strongly typed APIs provided by the Microsoft Teams JavaScript client library.
 For example, use the *Calendar* capability to open a scheduling dialog or calendar item from your app.

 For deep links from your app to other apps running in the same host, use `pages.navigateToApp`.